farhan10ansari/SpendMate/docs/privacy-policy.md

 ## Policy Changes

+We reserve the right to change this Policy at any time.
+If we decide to change this Policy, we will post those changes on this page and update the date at the top of the page.
+The changes will be effective when posted.
 We may update this Privacy Policy at any time.
 Please check this page regularly for any updates.

 ---